Drx85/p8_todo_and_co/README.md

 ## More documentation

-Please open the file [Authentication_FR.md](Authentication_FR.md) (in french) to get more information about how works current Symfony 5.3.7 authentication system
+Please open the file [Authentication_FR.pdf](Authentication_FR.pdf) (in french) to get more information about how works current Symfony 5.3.7 authentication system

 ## Contact